 Monday 1:30 PM EDT to about 3:30 PM Ballads and Story Songs led by Heather Livingston and David Kidman Bring your musical stories–long or short, complete or distilled narrative, British, Irish, African-American, or whatever.
 Traditional or contemporary–tell us your song! or Songs of Social Justice led by Dan Schatz and Bev Praver Share a song of justice or injustice and the struggles to improve the conditions so prevalent in our world.
 Some of these songs complain, others hope or inspire, and many simply describe.

-Monday 4:30 PM EDT to about 6:30 PM Fingerpicking Guitar Workshop led by Elly Wininger The finger-picked guitar is a folk music staple.
+Monday 4:30 PM EDT to about 6:30 PM Fingerpicking Guitar Workshop led by Elly Wininger Elly, a member of the NY Blues Hall of Fame, will coach six pre-registered students while the rest of us watch, listen, and learn.
+The finger-picked guitar is a folk music staple.
 Learn more about how to do this effectively.
 Knowledge of basic chords required.
-Elly will coach six pre-registered students while the rest of us watch, listen, and learn.
-Q&As or Parting Songs led by Don Stallone and Janie Endres Now it’s time to sing farewell and celebrate the joys and pleasures we have shared.
+Q&As or Parting Songs led by Janie Endres and Lisa Null Now it’s time to sing farewell and celebrate the joys and pleasures we have shared.
 We can also sing of any journeys we are about to take, even an eternal one.
 Until next year!

 Concerts and Presentations will be available to watch from the beginning of the Getaway thru October 31.